allhandsactive/Project-Gopher-Taskmaster-Determination/2011-5-5/recap.md

 ### T's that GD'd
 + Nate emailed Amanda to make sure Jon could use Google Calendar
 + Jon got access to Google Calendar
++ Jon was handing out tweets like they were radioactive waste

 ### Y U NO FINISH THESE?!
-+ Josh, Jon, and Xander continued to tweet
++ Josh and Xander continued to tweet
 + Oishi said labcoats should be screenprinted, need embroidered for indiegogo

 Space Expansion